reza-khojasteh/teaching-and-learning/programming/languages/javascript/fundamentals/classes/Available Books/README.md

 # Available Books
-Both before ES6 and after that
+Creating a simple solution for an inventory app, both before ES6 and after that

 ## What You'll Do